-In 1999.
-Nathan Oliveira was awarded the Distinguished Degree of "Commander" in "The Order of the Infante D. Henrique," awarded by the President of Portugal and the Portuguese government, for his artistic and cultural achievements.
+In 1999 Nathan Oliveira was awarded the Distinguished Degree of "Commander" in "The Order of the Infante D. Henrique," awarded by the President of Portugal and the Portuguese government, for his artistic and cultural achievements.

-In 2002, "The Art of Nathan Oliveira," a major traveling retrospective of Oliveira's work organized by the San Jose Museum of Art and guest curated by Peter Selz opened.
-The exhibition was accompanied by a monograph, "Nathan Oliveira," by Peter Selz with an Introduction by Susan Landauer and an essay by Joann Moser, published by the University of California Press.
+In 2002, "The Art of Nathan Oliveira" opened, a major traveling retrospective of his work organized by the San Jose Museum of Art and guest curated by Peter Selz.
+The exhibition was accompanied by a monograph, Nathan Oliveira, by Selz, with an introduction by Susan Landauer and an essay by Joann Moser, published by the University of California Press.